amr-abdelhamid/refbook/manuscript/3-QuickWins.md

 ### How to detect dead code?

 There are plenty of ways to detect dead code.
-It is as put by Kevlin Henney: "Deleting dead code is not a technical problem; it is a problem of mindset and culture."
+It is as put by Kevlin Henney[^kevlin]: "Deleting dead code is not a technical problem; it is a problem of mindset and culture."
 [5]

+[^kevlin]: [Kevlin Henney](https://en.wikipedia.org/wiki/Kevlin_Henney) is a famous author, keynote speaker, and consultant on software development; and an IEEE Software Advisory Board member

 To help you start, here are some ideas how to detect dead code: